Foundation Models in Autonomous Driving: A Survey on Scenario Generation and Scenario Analysis: Metrics Datasets, Simulators and Benchmark Challenges

-In this section, we review datasets, simulation platforms, and benchmark challenges that serve as the foundation for scenario generation and analysis with \glspl{fm}.
-We intentionally limit our scope to the most recent and impactful resources that are relevant for \gls{fm} applications, and omit entries already covered in previous work.
+In this section, we review the main evaluation metrics, datasets, simulation platforms, and benchmark challenges that serve as the foundation for scenario generation and analysis with \glspl{fm}.
+We intentionally limit our scope to the most recent and impactful resources that are relevant for \gls{fm} applications, and omit entries covered in previous work.